Subcontractor Certified Cost or Pricing Data

 - Certification of Data

-- Subcontractors must certify that the data provided is accurate, complete, and current as of the date of price agreement or modification.
+- Subcontractors must certify that the data provided is accurate, complete, and current as of the date of price agreement.

-- Contractors must include the substance of this clause (or FAR 52.215-13 for modifications) in applicable subcontracts exceeding the threshold.
+- Contractors must include the substance of this clause (or FAR 52.215-13 for modifications) in applicable subcontracts.

 - Threshold Adjustments

-- If the threshold is adjusted for inflation, the new threshold applies for the remainder of the contract term.
+- If the threshold is adjusted for inflation, the new threshold applies for the contract's remaining term.

 Responsibilities

-- Contracting Officers: Ensure the clause is included in prime contracts and verify compliance.
+- Contracting Officers: Ensure the clause is included in prime contracts and monitor compliance.

-- Contractors: Obtain and review certified cost or pricing data from subcontractors, ensure proper certification, and flow down the clause to applicable subcontracts.
+- Contractors: Obtain, review, and retain certified cost or pricing data from subcontractors; ensure proper certification and clause flowdown.

-- Agencies: Monitor compliance and enforce requirements as part of contract administration.
+- Agencies: Oversee contractor compliance and enforce requirements.

 Practical Implications